KS3 Subject Intent

 KS4 Subject Intent

-The KS4 curriculum intends to build on the 3 main disciplines outlined in the KS3 whilst meeting the Rock School Music Practioners syllabus.
-This provides a curriculum based on a relevant popular music context and music history.
+The KS4 curriculum intends to build on the 3 main disciplines outlined in the KS3 whilst meeting the BTEC Tech Award in Music Practice.
+This provides a curriculum based on the study of musical genres and creating musical products.

 Like KS3 the key skills, both musical and the core principles, are embedded, leading the student to a love of music that will allow them to successfully continue their studies to KS5 if they so wish.
 One of the main techniques learnt is constructive criticism as students are encouraged to always want to improve and be their best.